Skip to main content

 ParameterTypeDescription

-expressionany->Expression for which to return the string form (can be number, integer, date, time, string, boolean, undefined, or null)
+expressionany->Expression for which to return the string form (can be number, date, time, string, boolean, undefined, or null)

 addTimetime->Time to add on if expression is a date